Transient Elasticity -- A Unifying Framework for Thixotropy, Polymers, and Granular Media: Introduction

-A steady-state shear band is the coexistence of a static stress and the critical state.
-If the density of the substance forming the meso-structure is similar in the two states, the shear band width $d$ grows with the velocity difference $v$, such that the local rate $\dot\gamma=v/d$ remains const, as observed in~\cite{SB1} and considered in Sec.\ref{sb}.
-Hereby, the stress $\sigma^F=\sigma^S$ also remains const (\textit{faux rate-independence}).
+\textbf{shear band: } In TE, a shear band taken as the coexistence of two states, critical and static, in Sec.\,\ref{sb}.
+The shear band width $d$ is shown to grow with the velocity difference $v$, such that the local rate $\v=v/d=$ const~\cite{SB1}.
+Because of the $T_m$-diffusion into the solid part, the Archimedes law should hold in the vicinity of a shear band, see Sec.\,\ref{nf}.

-The yield stress $\sigma^y$, the breaking of the solid at rest, is characterized by the elastic shear strain $\varepsilon^y$.
-It has to be encoded in the energy, because in a hydrodynamic theory, all equilibrium information---including the lack of a solid equilibrium---is contained in it.
-We take $\varepsilon^y$ as an inflection point of the elastic energy $w(\varepsilon^e)$, where it ceases to be convex.
-This renders elasticity unstable for $\varepsilon^e>\varepsilon^y$, see Sec.\ref{yield}.
-Nether $\varepsilon^y$ nor $\sigma^y$ are material constants, because they depend on elastic coefficients that are typically functions of density and temperature.

-These results will be supported by calculations and more details below.
-Hereby, the constitutive choices made are mostly the simplest possible---linear elasticity and constant transport coefficients, which are easily modified for greater realism.
-The presented results are simple and plausible, because they are the direct consequences of the HoTE-structure.
-There is no reliance on intricate parameterization of the viscosity, nor risk of geometry dependence.

-Summarizing, the present paper proposes to modify the prevalent picture of thixotropic fluid, from {``reversible destruction of its structure that changes the viscosity''} to {``viscous heating leading to slips of the elastic structure, faking a fluid with varying viscosity.''} Both are \textit{a priory} plausible starting points, though the latter appears closer to the physics of thixotropy.

-For systems as diverse and wide-ranging as yield stress and thixotropic fluids, one cannot hope for HoTE to be as {complete} as the established hydrodynamic theories.
-Still, one may aim to approach this goal, observing what HoTE does capture, what it does not and why not, to extend HoTE beyond its present limits.